Dynasty (horse): Competitive career

 Dynasty and Cindy Neale-Ishoy began competing internationally in Europe in 1983.
 Their early career was marked by inconsistent performances, which were usually deemed as either very good or terrible.
 The pair made their championships debut at the 1986 World Championships in Cedar Valley, Ontario, where they placed 7th individually.
 The following year they competed in their first World Cup Finals and finished 4th.

 The pair's most fruitful season came in 1988.
 They improved their World Cup record by finishing second at the Finals in Den Bosch.
 It was the first and the only time that a Canadian pair has climbed the World Cup Finals podium.
 Following the early season success, Dynasty and Neale-Ishoy lead Canada to a historic team bronze medal at the 1988 Seoul Olympics.
 It was the first time that Canada has ever won an Olympic medal in dressage.
 In the individual competition later on, the pair placed 4th, merely 16 points away from another podium-finish.
-At a wrap-up coctail party in Seoul, one judge came up to Cindy and said that the best of Dynasty is yet to come.
+At a wrap-up cocktail party in Seoul, one judge came up to Cindy and said that the best of Dynasty is yet to come.
 1988 competition season, however, proved to be the final one for the pair.

 Following the Olympics, Dynasty suffered a tendon injury.
 He healed and was under saddle again when he suffered a colic attack.
 A section of his intestine had passed through a lesion in the gut wall.
 His colic condition was successfully operated on in Guelph, however at some point a blood vessel was ruptured.
 Dynasty was given over twenty quarts of blood and clotting drugs to try and stop the internal bleeding, but he could not be saved.